nodeshift/opossum/README.md

 ### Promises vs. Callbacks
-The `opossum` API uses a `Promise` as a return value for a breaker that has been fired.
+The `opossum` API returns a `Promise` from `CircuitBreaker.fire()`.
 But your circuit action - the async function that might fail - doesn't have to return a promise.
-Check this out.
+You can easily turn Node.js style callback functions into something `opossum` understands by using `circuitBreaker.promisify()`.

 ```javascript
 const fs = require('fs');